X

 4. renin

-6) The three major groups of plasma proteins are:
+5) What are the three major groups of plasma proteins?

 3. Thrombin